nuta/resea/README.md

 memory allocator and device drivers are implemented as isolated user-space programs.

-Resea aims to be *hackable*: easy to understand the whole design, customize the system, and extend the functionality.
+Resea aims to provide the attractive developer experience and be *hackable*: intuitive to understand the whole design, easy to customize the system, and fun to extend the functionality.

 See **[Documentation](#documentation)** for details.